Skip to content

 Issues

-If you have any questions, please contact me at GitHub.
+If you have any questions, please contact me on GitHub.

-Before asking questions, please open the VS Code output panel and check the log of C Relation.
+Before asking questions, please open the VS Code output panel and check the C Relation log.
 It's better if you can open Help -> Toggle Developer Tools to see if there are any errors.
-It will help me to solve your problem.
+This will help me solve your problem faster.

 Q&A

-If you encounter this problem, it most be because you uses the extension in some Linux system which is not supported GLIBCXX_3.4.29.
+If you encounter this problem, it's most likely because you're using the extension on a Linux system that does not support GLIBCXX_3.4.29.

 if (